NadiiaHr/FinalProject/README.md

 Project Objective: Follow the Kimball Lifecycle to design and develop a public, cloud-based Data Warehouse with a functioning BI Applications

 Project Tools:
-The tools used to build this Data Warehouse were: (change this to make applicable to your project)
+The tools used to build this Data Warehouse were:
-1. For data integration - python
+1. For Data Integration - Python
-2. For data warehousing - Google BigQuery
+2. For Data Warehousing - Google BigQuery
 3. For Business Intelligence - Tableau

 ## Kimball Lifecycle Project Stages